Laptop Mag Verdict

 Apple likes to say that the iPad Pro is a computer, not a tablet.
 I beg to differ.
 But it is much more than a tablet.

 Whatever you want to call it, the 12.9-inch iPad Pro (from $999; $1,327 with keyboard and Apple Pencil) is one of the most powerful mobile devices ever made.
 The A12X Bionic processor in this slate runs circles around even Core i7-powered laptops on certain tasks, and yet the device weighs just 1.4 pounds.

 Apple has given the iPad Pro an iPhone X-style makeover as well, complete with a full-screen design, Face ID and a gesture-based interface (meaning no more Home button).
 And the new Apple Pencil feels better in your hand while offering useful gestures.
 Oh, and the battery life is bonkers, at well over 13 hours.

 The 12.9-inch iPad Pro starts at $999 for the Wi-Fi model with 64GB of storage.
 The $129 Apple Pencil and $199 keyboard bring the price to a fairly steep $1,327.
+See how Apple's smart keyboard folio compares to the best iPad Pro keyboard cases at our face-off.
 That's MacBook Pro territory.
 Adding LTE costs $250, getting you the Wi-Fi + Cellular model.

 If I were spending my own money, I would pay a little bit more and get the 256GB version, which would bring the total cost with the accessories to $1,477.
 For our review, Apple sent us the 1TB Wi-Fi + Cellular model, which starts at $1,899 for just the tablet and costs $2,227 when you throw in the Pencil and keyboard.
 Gulp.